rustyrazorblade/easy-cass-lab/README.md

 ## Usage

-To install `easy-cass-lab`, you can use Homebrew or download a release.
-Alternatively clone the project and build it.
+To install `easy-cass-lab`, you can use Homebrew, download a release, or clone the project and build it.

 ### Install A Release using Homebrew